 tip 5.Choose experienced outsourcing development team

 An experienced team can ask for a higher hourly rate compared to less experienced developers from the same location.
 But a team of experienced professionals can launch faster, with fewer working hours.
-The total MVP price is lower.
+Total expenditures are lower.
 No hidden costs, no false promises.

 Be wise: do not accept the cheapest estimate even if the managers agree on all your conditions.
 Delivery timeline can be extended afterward you have signed on the dotted line.

 An experienced outsourcing team saves you both time and resources needed to interview, hire and onboard in-house employees.
 Plus, established, productive workflow shortens delivery timeline.